AnyChart/docs.anychart.com/Basic_Charts/Scatter_Plot/Overview.md

 Scatter charts are typically used with date/time scales – to create such a scale, use the {api:anychart.scales#dateTime}dateTime(){api} method.
 You can learn more from this article: [Date/Time Axes](../../Axes_and_Grids/Date_Time_Axes).

-In the following sample a data/time scale is set as the X-scale of a scatter chart (with the {api:anychart.anychart.charts.Cartesian#xScale}xScale(){api} method):
+In the following sample a data/time scale is set as the X-scale of a scatter chart (with the {api:anychart.anychart.charts.Scatter#xScale}xScale(){api} method):

-(*) в ссылках на апи и тут не до конца уверена, паранойя

 ```
 // create a date/time scale
 var dateScale = anychart.scales.dateTime();

-// configure major and minor ticks on the datetime scale
+// configure major and minor ticks on the date/time scale
 dateScale.ticks().interval(1);
 dateScale.minorTicks().interval(0, 2);

-// set the date/time scale as the X-scale
+// set the date/time as the X-scale
 chart.xScale(dateScale);
 ```

 {sample}BCT\_Scatter\_Chart\_03{sample}

-## Scatter Charts with Error Bars
+## Error Bars

-(*) Как заголовок? Пытаюсь избежать нелюбимого тобой слова plot. Правда, в заголовках примеров оно используется. Но там выхода нет: я везде делаю так, чтобы первая часть заголовка примера совпадала с заголовком статьи.

 In AnyChart, you can create charts with error bars (see [Error Chart](../Error_Chart)).
 This feature is often used with scatter charts, especially when they show results of some calculations or measurements.

-Error bars are created with the {api:anychart.core.cartesian.series.Base#error}error(){api} method.
+Error bars are created with the {api:anychart.core.scatter.series.Marker#error}error(){api} method.

 **Note:** Lower and upper errors can be different.
 Also,the key feature of error bars on scatter charts is that errors can be set both along the X and Y axes.